kluchey/OMG/pages/MTH1W 0 Skill Review.md

 	- Who is the robot 🤖 in this video?
 How successfully do you think they would follow *your* instructions?
 Can you modify your instructions so that the robot can follow them more accurately?
 	- What did the kids not expect to have happen and why did they not expect this behaviour from their dad?
 Why is their dad behaving this way; what lesson is he trying to teach about language?
 -
+- ## Learning Tasks
-- Tasks:  This is just the start of the robot's training.
+- This is just the start of the robot's training.
 You still need to teach it to move around 🦿 and then you have also decided it should learn to do some tasks 🦾 around your home to make your life easier.
 	- Lesson:  [How do I navigate?]([[MTH1W 0-2 Coordinates]])
 	  logseq.order-list-type:: number
 	- Practice:  Writing clear instructions